annamcintosh/affirmation-mart-frontend/README.md

-# Affirmation Mart Frontend
+# Affirmation-Mart Frontend

 This repository is for the frontend of Affirmation-Mart, an ecommerce site with an uplifting twist.
 At Affirmation-Mart, users get 50 credits per order that they can use to order affirmations.

 ### Link for AWS deployment

-Link for heroku deployment [https://www.affirmationmart.com/](https://www.affirmationmart.com/)
+Link for AWS deployment [https://www.affirmationmart.com/](https://www.affirmationmart.com/)

 ### Getting Started